rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 maintainers of this code to understand how the different values relate to each other and what their purpose is.

-> Note: Some people call this anti-pattern of using primitive values when a
+> Note: Using primitive values when a complex type would be more appropriate is
-> complex type would be more appropriate *primitive obsession*.
+> an anti-pattern known as *primitive obsession*.

 Listing 12-6 shows the addition of a struct named `Config` defined to have fields named `query` and `filename`.
 We’ve also changed the `parse_config`